dharmatype/Bebas-Neue/README.md

 Bebas Neue has been used from by big companies to by startup designers for many projects.
 In spite of the fact that Bebas Neue has only Uppercases, it became very popular font for these 10 years.
 At the same time, we received many requests for adding lowercases.
-To be honest, we had been developing whole new Beas Neue with lowercases secretly for long time.
+To be honest, we had been developing whole new Bebas Neue with lowercases secretly for long time.

 Thinner Uppercase from thin to regular weights were redesigned for Pro.
 New lowercases were designed to match the Uppercases very carefully.